 If vomiting occurs shortly after taking an oral dose:

-- Consult healthcare providers: Especially if repeated vomiting happens or if you’re unsure about dosing intervals.
+- Consult healthcare providers: Especially if repeated vomiting happens, you are treating a child, or you’re unsure about dosing intervals.

-In cases where oral administration proves difficult due to persistent vomiting, alternative routes such as intravenous (IV) or sublingual forms may be recommended by your doctor.
+In cases where oral administration proves difficult due to persistent vomiting, alternative routes such as orally disintegrating tablets, oral soluble film, or injection may be recommended by your doctor depending on the situation.

 Zofran Dosage Guidelines and Safety Limits